Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/manage-teams.md

     * Use the defaults for the remaining fields.
 1. Click **Save**.
 1. To create an API product for your service, navigate to **API Products** in the sidebar, click **Add API Product** and enter `Pizza Ordering` in the **Product Name** field.
 1. Click **Publish to portal** from the **Actions** dropdown menu.
-This will allow developers to see your API product once you assign them to a team.
+This will allow developers to access the API product once you assign them to a team.
 1. Click **New Version** from the **Actions** dropdown menu and enter `v1` in the **Version Name** field and then click **Create**.
 1. Click the **v1** version and then click **Link** to add a service.
 1. Select a runtime from the **Select Runtime Group** dropdown menu, select `classic_pizzas` from the **Gateway Service** dropdown menu, and then click **Save**.